 I'll tell you this.
 The Universal Orlando Resort has a lot of food in the park.
 The resteraunts that you can choose from are endless.
 For lunch, I chose to eat at Mythos, which has frequently been rated the best amusement park resteraunt.
 And I'm going to have to agree.
 The food at Mythos is pretty good.
 For my lunch, I ended up getting a wrap, which is not a thing that I normally eat at a resteraunt.
 I also found their bread to be really good.
 But yeah.
 Unfortunetly, I've heard a lot of people complain that Mythos totally went downhill since I last ate there, and at this point, I'm pretty sure it doesn't exist anymore and is just another Harry Potter resteraunt.
 But hey, it had a lovely atmosphere, great service, and a spot for nice Hulk Shots, Mythos still sounds like a really good resteraunt.
-Hopefully they don't ruin it and Potterize it (Oh, who am I kidding!?
-They TOTALLY are going to do that.
-They might as well at this point).
 But like I said, there is a lot more food at the Universal Orlando Resort, and I'm pretty sure that it's good too.
 And hey, the Harry Potter food is good.
 That's a plus.

 Theming and Other Attractions